From the 20th Century

 17 November 2006 – 13 January 2007

-In the Weston Art Gallery’s downstairs space, From the 20th Century featured works that consider a number of significant 20th Century cultural events including the invention of the “readymade” (1913), Einstein’s “Theory of General Relativity” (1915), and the U.S. “Voting Rights Act” (1965).
-Upstairs, in the gallery's street-level space, three black stone monoliths (shadows) together with three white plaster copies (ghosts) materialized the question; “What is the object of sculpture now?”
-Different as these varied works may at first appear, they each entertain notions of origin and temporality--of the past as legacy for the future, and of a future already become the past.
+In the Weston Art Gallery’s downstairs space, From the 20th Century featured works that consider a number of significant 20th century cultural events including the invention of the “readymade” (1913), Einstein’s “Theory of General Relativity” (1915), and the U.S. “Voting Rights Act” (1965).
+Upstairs, in the gallery's street-level space, three black stone monoliths (shadows) together with three white plaster copies (ghosts) materialized the question, “What is the object of sculpture now?”
+Different as these varied works may at first appear, they all entertain notions of origin and temporality—of the past as legacy for the future and of a future already become the past.